wojciechjablonski96/hipay-fullservice-sdk-prestashop/README.md

 ## Latest package for installation/upgrade in Prestashop Module Management

-Download the package ZIP available in the folder "_package-ready-for-prestashop/hipay_tpp_1-X-X.zip_"
+Download the package ZIP available in the folder "_package-ready-for-prestashop_" : [a relative link](package-ready-for-prestashop/hipay_tpp_1-3-x.zip)

 ## Resources
 - [Full project documentation][doc-home] — To have a comprehensive understanding of the workflow and get the installation procedure